EB-5 Immigration FAQ

 - Ensure that the investment offering complies with federal and state securities laws and SEC regulations as well as specific EB-5 requirements.

 A private placement memorandum is developed that details the investment offering, including detailed explanations of the project that will be funded along with disclosures of risk and material information consistent with all applicable federal and state laws.
-The economics of the project related to EB-5 specifically – the expected job creation – are also detailed in the memorandum.
-In some cases, the issuer of the private placement memorandum is an EB-5 Regional Center itself.
-In other situations, the issuer is business entity that will be receiving the investment funds and is affiliated with a Regional Center.
+The economics of the project related to EB-5 including the expected job creation are also detailed in the memorandum.
+In some cases, the issuer of the private placement memorandum is the EB-5 Regional Center itself.
+In other situations, the issuer is business entity that will be receiving the investment funds and is associated with or sponsored by the Regional Center.